down arrow

 How do you get into UX Research?

-If you were looking for a step by step map to break into UX research, you won’t find it here.
-There isn’t really one set way to get into UXR.
+If you were looking for a singular path to break into UX research, you won’t find it here — there is no one way to get into UXR (which can be a good thing!).

 “My circuitous path gave me the superpowers that differentiate me from the rest of the team.
 I'd say the same for my teammates, as well.
 Without that, I wouldn't be able to do my job in the exact way that I do it.
 So, I wouldn’t change a thing.”